 Studio photographers will appreciate that the Canon 20D (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the 20D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 20D was succeeded by the Canon 30D.
+Both the 20D and the M50 have been discontinued, but can regularly be found used on eBay.
+The 20D was replaced by the Canon 30D, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 20D or the Canon M50 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 20D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.